-The last time that we talked about the Victorians we looked at steam travel, Alice in Wonderland, Romanticism, the Pre-Raphaelites and Sherlock Holmes, so what shall we look at next?
-How about The Gothic, Jack the Ripper, Photography, Zoological Gardens, and the Victoria & Albert Museum to further build our visual picture of the Victorians and the world that they inhabited?
+The last time that we talked about the Victorian era, we looked at steam travel, Alice in Wonderland, Romanticism, the Pre-Raphaelites and Sherlock Holmes.
+So what shall we look at next?
+How about the Gothic, Jack the Ripper, photography, zoological gardens, and the Victoria & Albert Museum to further build our visual picture of the Victorians and the world that they inhabited?

 The Gothic in Literature and Art

 The Gothic in the Victorian Era was replete with strange writing, painting, and illustration.
 There is a raft of English Gothic literature for example that begins in 1765 with Horace Walpole’s The Castle of Otranto, followed by Mary Shelley’s Frankenstein in 1818, and Emily Bronte’s Wuthering Heights in 1847 (the year of Bram Stoker’s birth).
-The Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson was published in 1887 and of course, Dracula by Bram Stoker appeared in 1897.
-This is to name but a few!
-Dracula and Frankenstein are perhaps the most ingrained into universal consciousness having been adapted for film and television more times than we can count.
+The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson was published in 1887 and of course, Dracula by Bram Stoker appeared in 1897.
+This is to name just a few!
+Dracula and Frankenstein are perhaps the most ingrained into universal consciousness, having been adapted for film and television more times than one can count.

 We saw last time that Conan Doyle created a universe in his Sherlock Holmes stories which tallied with the Victorian ideal of moral and material domestic safety and comfort.
 It was from this platform that Jack the Ripper sprang to infamy, shaking the foundations of the Victorian world in a way that was graphically real and very much removed from fiction.